4 EASY ways to help your child learn the piano

 So, your child has been taking piano for a while now.
 He was doing great but he seems to have lost motivation.
 Practicing is a chore.
 And he just doesn’t seem to be progressing.
 Well, don’t give up.
-Sometimes, a child just needs the right motivation or push in the right direction.
-Here’s four tips to help your child learn the piano:
+If you want to motivate your child to practice piano, you just need to push them in the right direction.
+Here’s five tips to help your child learn the piano:

 It’s amazing what a kid will do for something sweet.
 As we’re learning a new piece, it takes a lot of repetition to learn even one measure.
 So, when my son gets overwhelmed, I line up a row of chocolate chips along the piano.
 Each time he learns a new measure, he gets a chocolate chip.
 He wants the chocolate enough that learning a few measures isn’t a big deal.
 Plus it gets his mind off of how hard it is.
 You can also use M&Ms, Skittles, Mike & Ikes.